 FIG. 3 Core microbiome of the A and O horizons at the genus level.
-A detection threshold of 0.0001 and a prevalence threshold of 0.1 was used.
-The A horizon constitutes 12%, while the O horizon makes a more substantial contribution at 28%, indicating a more unique makeup of the microbiome in this soil layer.
-The overlap accounts for 60% of the core taxonomic group were in common, signifying notable microbial communities shared between these two horizons.
+A detection threshold of 0.0001 and a prevalence threshold of 0.1 was employed to identify the key organisms of each horizon.
+The A horizon constitutes 12% of the total population, whereas the O horizon makes a more substantial contribution at 28%, indicating a more diverse and distinct makeup of the microbiome in this soil layer compared to the A horizon.
+Notably, 60% of the core taxonomic group were shared between these two horizons, emphasizing the presence of significant core microbial communities that are common to both.

-A large number of indicator taxa are significantly different between the A and O horizons
+A large number of indicator taxa are abundant in one soil horizon only